henriquebecker91/masters/codes/cpp/README.md

 last a litlle longer for other instances (because of the overhead of trying to detect this situation).

+#### HBM_INIT_G_BY_CHUNKS
+The UKP5 mainly use two arrays/vectors with a size between c and two times c (c is the knapsack capacity).
+One of those arrays (the d array) don't need initialization.
+The other (the g array) needs to be zeroed before use.
+The g initialization can be done at the algorithm startup (all g is initialized) or while the algorithm runs (chunks of size w_max are initialized when needed).
+Sometimes the capacity is very big, but the instance is 'easy' and ukp5 (with HBM_CHECK_PERIODICITY enabled) will stop after using only a small fraction of both vectors.
+In these cases, enabling this flag (HBM_INIT_G_BY_CHUNKS) will avoid UKP5 time being bounded by c (even in linear time).
+Note that this will not avoid the memory consumption being bounded by c.

 #### HBM_PROFILE_PRECISION
 A macro that defines how many digits after the period will be used to display some percentages outputed by HBM_PROFILE.
 Its value should be an integral